YNascimento/desafio-foodfy/README.md

 Open it, copy all the instructions, Go to PostBird -> Connect -> tab "Query" and paste all the instructions

 - Run the first two lines ("Drop Schema..." and "Create Schema...") as a Selection
-- Run the third line
+- Run the third line as a Selection
-- Run the fourth line
+- Run the fourth line as a Selection
-- Go to the Foodfy Databse and run the rest of the instructions
+- Go to the just created Foodfy Database and run the rest of the instructions
 - Cool!
-Now back to the VS Code!
+Now back to the VS Code.

 ```
 $ npm install